 Goodyear FG-1D Corsair

-Instantly recognizable for its inverted gull-wing, the Corsair was among the most powerful and unique fighter aircraft of the war.
-Capable of outfighting even the best Japanese aircraft, the Corsair is certainly a crowd favorite.
+Instantly recognizable for its inverted gull-wing, the Corsair was amongst the most powerful and unusual fighter aircraft designs of the war.
+Capable of outfighting even the finest enemy aircraft, the Corsair is also a crowd favorite here at the museum.

-This would not be the only landing gear related challenge the Corsair would encounter, as the shock absorption system would often cause the airplane to bounce after landing on an aircraft carrier.
-This dangerous quirk, along with several others, would have to be resolved by American engineers before the Corsair could deploy regularly with the fleet.
+This was not the only undercarriage-related challenge the Corsair’s designers had to address, as the initial shock absorption system employed could cause the airplane to bounce dramatically during carrier landings, sometimes inducing accidents.
+This dangerous quirk, along with several others, had to be resolved before the Corsair could deploy regularly with the fleet.

-While American engineers worked to raise the pilot’s seat by 8 inches to improve forward visibility, conducted 110 test flights to re-work the ailerons for better control at low speeds, redesigned the tailhook and tailwheel strut, replaced the shock absorbers in the main gear legs, and installed a small spoiler on the leading edge of the aircraft’s starboard wing to alter its stall characteristics at low speeds, the Corsair was principally operated by land-based US Marine Corps units.
+Vought’s engineers worked hard to improve the Corsair.
+They raised the pilot’s seat by 8 inches to improve forward visibility, conducted 110 test flights in reworking the ailerons for better low speed control, redesigned the tailhook and tailwheel strut, replaced the shock absorbers in the main gear oleos, and installed a small balsa wood spoiler on the leading edge of the aircraft’s starboard wing to balance its stall characteristics.
+Even so, the Corsair was a formidable fighter aircraft in the right hands, and principally operated by land-based US Marine Corps units while the updates to its design were undertaken.

-Originally designed by Vought, over 12,586 Corsairs would be built.
-The Museum’s Corsair is one of the 4,007 that were built under license by Goodyear.
-Constructed in May 1945, the Museum’s Corsair (BuNo 95208) was part of a buildup of equipment intended to supply the invasion of the Japanese Home Islands.
+Originally designed by Vought, some 12,586 Corsairs ended up being built.
+The Museum’s Corsair is one of the 4,007 which Goodyear Aircraft built under license at their factory in Akron, Ohio.
+The Brewster Aeronautical Corporation built 735 examples under license as well.
+Constructed in May 1945, the Museum’s Corsair (BuNo.
+95208) was part of a buildup of equipment intended to supply the invasion of the Japanese Home Islands – an eventuality which, thankfully, proved unnecessary.

-During the time Beacham served with the squadron, VF-17 was said to have been a clear leader among the Solomons Fighter Command Squadrons, and they would play a vital role in turning around the bad reputation that the Corsair had in the early days of its service.
+During Beacham’s time with VF-17, the squadron was said to have been a clear leader amongst the Solomons Fighter Command units and played a key role in reversing the bad reputation which the Corsair received in the early days of its service.

 Did You know?

-The Corsair whistles at high speed because the intakes for the aircraft’s turbo-supercharger, intercooler, and oil cooler are recessed in the leading edge of the wing.
+The Corsair whistles at high speed due to the nature of the air intakes for the aircraft’s turbo-supercharger, intercooler, and oil cooler – recessed in the wing’s leading edge.

 Specifications